-This year our Level 2 Avalanche Courses will be hut-based.
 This four-day course is designed for advanced backcountry skiers and riders with a minimum of two full seasons of touring experience.
 Meticulously refined based upon feedback from previous course graduates, this capstone experience represents the pinnacle of training for recreationalists in the United States.
 Students are required to have completed a Level 1 and Avalanche Rescue course prior to enrollment.

 For this course, Mountain Trip utilizes Silverton Avalanche School’s (SAS) Level 2 experiential curriculum, which is rooted in international best practice and offered in the unparalleled field location of the San Juan Mountains.
 It is led by preeminent snow safety and mountain professionals.
 Mountain Trip and SAS are proud to offer the most comprehensive, robust, and student-centered Level 2 experience available for backcountry recreationalists.
 This course encourages students to identify their needs and areas for additional skill development as instructors support students via individualized training and learning goals.

 - Winter backcountry travel skills on skis or a splitboard are a prerequisite to taking this course, as we will cover terrain that moves up and downhill in variable conditions not found on a ski resort.
 (If you are looking to learn basic backcountry travel skills, check out our Intro to Backcountry Skiing trip).

 - If you are snowshoeing, you must book a private trip as an individual or with a self-selected group.

 - We have rental gear available (see below); however, we strongly suggest bringing and practicing with your own backcountry kit.